poridhiEng/poridhi-labs/Poridhi Labs/Linux Labs/Lab 02/README.md

 ## Understanding Key Concepts

-### 1. Superuser

-A **superuser** is a user account with administrative privileges, typically the `root` user in Linux.
-Superusers can create, modify, and delete users and groups, as well as perform system-wide changes.
-To execute administrative tasks, we use the `sudo` command, which allows permitted users to run commands as a superuser.

-### 2. Primary and Supplementary Groups
+### 1. Primary and Supplementary Groups

 - A **primary group** is the default group assigned to a user when they create new files.
 Each user must have a primary group.
 - **Supplementary groups** provide additional permissions and access to resources.
 A user can belong to multiple supplementary groups, which help in fine-grained access control.

-### 3. Locking a User Account
+### 2. Locking a User Account

 Locking a user account prevents the user from logging in without deleting their data or removing their access permanently.
 This is useful for temporarily restricting access.

----

 ## Lab Tasks

+We will understand the whole process of creating users and groups using the example of `Poridhi` where we will create 4 users and 1 group.

 ### 1. Adding Users to the System

-**Objective:** Create user accounts for employees of Poridhi Company.
+**Objective:** Create user accounts for employees of `Poridhi`.

 **Command:**

 ```bash
 sudo useradd <username>
 ```